The County...on the Move! PEC's Transportation Master Plan & Cycling Master Plan

 I walked through the town hall corner from the fairgrounds to county co-working the other day and the speed of cars up Bridge to turn right is probably most dangerous aspect for pedestrians.
 The roundabout with pedestrian corridors works best for me, especially if the one crosswalk is aligned as close as possible with the front steps of Shire Hall.

-Blair Falconer almost 4 years ago
+Blair Falconer about 4 years ago

 Many Thanks to the whole team for their presentation of the draft recommendations on November 25th.